esnet/react-network-diagrams/README.md

     http://localhost:3000/

-From now on, if you change the source code for the examples, the examples bundle will be rebuilt and the browser will refresh itself.
+From now on, if you change the source code for the `examples` section, the examples bundle will be rebuilt and the browser will refresh itself.
 Errors will also be reported in the browser window.

-Before committing back, run:
+If you want to change the `react-network-diagrams` code, you will need to run `npm run build` after working on your changes and then, the browser running the examples should reflect the changes.

+For changes within the main library, run the following commands before committing the code:

     npm run build
-    npm run docs (if there's changes to the documentation)
+    npm run docs (if there's changes to the API documentation)

+If there are changes to the website, run `npm run build` from the `packages/website` directory before merging to master.

 Once this is done, you can make a pull request to merge this code into the master branch

 Release Process
 --------

+### Deploying a new version

 Merge all the changes you want to deploy into the master branch.